-(a) The Purchaser may only return Goods with the prior approval of the Company in accordance with the Company’s returns policy published at the date of the invoice.
+(a) Subject to clause 9(b)(iii), the Purchaser may only return Goods with the prior approval of the Company in accordance with the Company’s returns policy published at the date of the invoice.
 The proof of purchase from the Purchaser must accompany all Goods returned to the Company.
 Goods accepted for return by the Company may attract a charge to recover restocking and repackaging charges.
 The amount of this charge will be determined by the Company and debited to the credit account of the Purchaser.

 (b) If the Purchaser is a Consumer, the provisions of this clause 9(b) apply.

 (i) The Goods and Services come with guarantees that cannot be excluded under the Australian Consumer Law (statutory guarantees).
 The Purchaser is entitled to a replacement or refund for a major failure and to compensation for any other reasonably foreseeable loss or damage in accordance with the Australian Consumer Law.
 The Purchaser is entitled to have the Goods repaired or replaced if the Goods fail to be of acceptable quality and the failure does not amount to a major failure.
 The Purchaser is entitled to have Services re-supplied or be paid for the cost of having the Services re-supplied if the Services do not comply with the statutory guarantees.